rasyadmustafa/Rasyad_DS_Porto/README.md

 #### 3. Housing Price
-- is an unsupervised learning (regression) that makes a predictive model of an average housing price in the California area and in this project uses the ensemble model method
+- is a supervised learning (regression) that makes a predictive model of an average housing price in the California area and in this project uses the ensemble model method
 - source data : (https://www.kaggle.com/camnugent/california-housing-prices)
 - For details of the process, such as coding, insight, and others you can find this jupyter notebook file --> [housing_price](https://github.com/rasyadmustafa/Data-Science_Project_Rasyad/blob/main/lat1_ensemble%20model.ipynb)
 - here is the dataset --> [housing price dataset](https://github.com/rasyadmustafa/Data-Science_Project_Rasyad/blob/main/housing.csv)